SECTION 1: GENERAL INFORMATION

 - Students who normally ride the bus but wish to ride a different bus for a special occasion should ask their driver for a transfer slip which they will to the driver of the bus they wish to ride.

-- LABELING ï¿½ Books, clothing (including gym clothing) and other belongings should be labeled with the studentï¿½s name so that lost items may be returned to their owner.
+LABELING: Books, clothing (including gym clothing) and other belongings should be labeled with the student's name so that lost items may be returned to their owner.

--LIBRARY CONDUCT - The library is a STUDY AREA and is to be quiet at all times.
+LIBRARY CONDUCT: The library is a STUDY AREA and is to be quiet at all times.
 No food or drink is permitted.
 Books and equipment are to be used responsibly.
 All books are to be returned on time.
 Library privileges will be removed with the fourth overdue notice.
-The ï¿½LOFTï¿½ will be used for study halls and is a privilege which will be given to those students who consistently demonstrate quiet and efficient study habits.
+The "Loft" will be used for study halls and is a privilege which will be given to those students who consistently demonstrate quiet and efficient study habits.

 SECTION 4: STUDENT SERVICES

-- CAREER COUNSELLING - Students who have questions regarding post-secondary education or employment should see the Career Resource person in the library.
-The OKCS library has an extensive file on post-secondary educational institutions as well a computer program designed to assist in determining the best educational options for each student.
+CAREER COUNSELLING: Students who have questions regarding post-secondary education or employment should see the Career Resource person in the library.
+T

-- EXTRA-CURRICULAR ACTIVITIES - Extra-curricular activities available to students include volleyball, basketball, badminton, track and field, intramurals, student council, yearbook committee, musical ensembles, worship teams, Mexico mission, Mustard Seed ministry and other ministry opportunities.
+EXTRA-CURRICULAR ACTIVITIES: Extra-curricular activities available to students include volleyball, basketball, badminton, track and field, intramurals, student council, yearbook committee, musical ensembles, worship teams, drama, Mexico mission, Mustard Seed ministry and other ministry opportunities.
 All students are encouraged to become involved in extra-curricular activities.

-- HOT LUNCHES - Hot lunches are provided as a fundraiser usually every Thursday.
-Hot Lunch must be odered in advance.
+HOT LUNCHES: Hot lunches are provided as a fundraiser most Thursday.
+Hot Lunch must be ordered in advance.

-- INTRAMURALS - Intramural sports at noon hours are available to all students on a sign-up basis.
+INTRAMURALS: Intramural sports at noon hours are available to students on a sign-up basis.
 Students are encouraged to participate.

-- VENDING MACHINES - These machines are for the use of Junior/Senior High students during lunch hours and after school.
+VENDING MACHINES: These machines are for the use of Junior/Senior High students during lunch hours and after school.
 The candy machine may be used at breaks.
-Funds are used by the Student Council for student activities and projects such as the Handybus, sports activities, student fun days, etc.
+Funds are used by the Student Council for student activities and projects.